mumoshu/okra/README.md

   phase: Running
 ```

-`argocdcluster-controller` reconciles this resource, by calling AWS EKS GetCluster API, build a Kubernetes client config from it, and then writes it into a ArgoCD cluster secret named `mycluster-web-1-v2`.
+`argocdcluster-controller` reconciles this resource, by calling AWS EKS GetCluster API, build a Kubernetes client config from it, and then writes it into a ArgoCD cluster secret named `mysystem-mycluster-web-1-v2`.

 ### `ArgoCDApplicationDeployment`

 ```
+apiVersion: hotswap.mumoshu.github.io/v1alpha1
+kind: System
+metadata:
+  name: mysystem
+spec:
+  clusters:
+  - name: mycluster-web-1-v2
+    eks:
+      #clusterName: mycluster-web-1-v2
+    # by default this fetches the EKS cluster named mycluster-v2
+    # This waits until the cluster is ready and running
+    requireReady: true
+    # or allow notready for 60m...
+    #readyTimeout: 60m
+    labels:
+      role: web
+  - name: mycluster-web-2-v2
+    eks: {}
+    labels:
+      role: web
+# snip
   - name: web
     # selector is required when there are two or more clusters
     clusterSelector: